All-on-6 cost in Vietnam

 Single-arch All-on-6 pricing across the five SmileJet Vietnamese cities, broken out by bridge material, by case complexity, and by city.

-All-on-6 is the six-implant variant of full-arch reconstruction — used when bone volume supports six placements rather than four, giving better load distribution across the arch and improved prosthetic longevity under heavier bite forces.
-Across the five SmileJet Vietnamese cities, All-on-6 ranges US$7,825–US$9,650 per arch, compared with A$30,000–A$45,000 at a Sydney specialist using the same Nobel Biocare or Straumann implant components.
-Two trips are standard: the first for surgical placement of six implants and a same-day acrylic provisional bridge (10–14 days), and the second 4–6 months later for the final zirconia bridge fitting (5–7 days).
-The osseointegration biology is identical to All-on-4 — the difference is mechanical, not biological.
-The typical total saving for a single-arch case — including two weeks of Vietnamese accommodation — is A$16,000 or more versus Sydney.
-For both arches, the saving roughly doubles.
-All five SmileJet cities are covered by the same country-wide treatment coordination support.
+All-on-6 is the six-implant variant of full-arch reconstruction, used when bone volume supports six placements rather than four, giving better load distribution and improved prosthetic longevity under heavier bite forces.
+Across the five SmileJet Vietnamese cities it ranges US$7,825 to US$9,650 per arch, compared with A$30,000 to A$45,000 at a Sydney specialist using the same Nobel Biocare or Straumann components.
+Two trips are standard: surgical placement plus a same-day acrylic provisional (10 to 14 days), then the final zirconia bridge 4 to 6 months later (5 to 7 days).
+The osseointegration biology is identical to All-on-4; the difference is mechanical, not biological.
+Typical single-arch saving, including two weeks of accommodation, is A$16,000 or more versus Sydney; for both arches it roughly doubles.

 | City | Single arch (US$) | Both arches (US$) |